alucky4416/SimplePulseGeneratorDaqmx/README.md

 # Overview
 simple pulse generator appliction labview and daqmx driver. easy to use. frequency and duty setting, turn on/off output pulse.
+Useful when there is no signal generator instrument near you.

 # Requirement
 LabVIEW 2014 or later.